dangtuanhuy/assembla-to-jira-migration/README.md

 ## Trouble-shooting

+* Strange permission errors when creating tickets, adding watchers, etc. This is more than likely because the user defined by `JIRA_API_ADMIN_USER` does not belong to the `jira-administrators` group.
 * Ticket import error `key='issuetype', reason='The issue type selected is invalid.'`.
 Go to the project issue types scheme, edit and ensure that issue type is included in the list, e.g. spike.
 * Error `403 Unauthorized`.
 Go to the Jira application, login as admin and try again.
 * Import users to the cloud fails for some user for some mysterious reason (500 Internal Server Error).
 This happens sometimes, just restart the script.
 It should recover and continue where it last failed.
 If the problem keeps repeating itself, just keep on retrying the script until you make your way through the complete list.